- It’s normal to have mild cramps during your period.

 Yes, it is normal to have mild cramps during your period because of uterine contractions.
 The uterus is a muscle that tightens and relaxes which can cause jabbing or cramp-like pain.
 However, if the discomfort is not relieved with over-the-counter medications and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.

-When you first get your period, it is common for you to be irregular, and you may not ovulate for a few months, or even for a few years.
-So you may not have menstrual cramps when you first begin your period.
-After one, two, or three years, when your hormonal system is more mature, you might have more severe menstrual cramps.
+It is common for young women to have irregular periods when they first begin to menstruate.
+This means that ovulation (when a woman’s body makes eggs) may not happen for a few months or even for a few years.
+So, you may not have menstrual cramps when you first begin your period.
+Menstrual cramps may be more likely in cycles in which you ovulate, and prostaglandin levels are higher.
+After one, two, or three years, when your hormonal system is more mature, you might have more painful menstrual cramps.
+But you can have menstrual cramps from your first periods even when you are not ovulating.

 What other symptoms do girls have during their periods?